 A dedicated Biomedical Science training and cohort-building programme will draw on the training offered by the collaborating departments, whilst offering the students on the PhD programme additional training and opportunities to promote collaboration and networking across the programme.

 Cohort activities will include: a monthly journal club, an annual research symposium, and other cross-departmental YBRI seminars and events.

 The York Graduate Research School (YGRS) connects more than 2,000 postgraduate researchers (PGRs) across all disciplines and brings together the support you need to make the most of your research project.

 All new research students are offered mentorship from within the existing research student community.
 For those new to York, mentors work in the same research area.
 Those who have previously studied at York will be offered a mentor working in a different research area.
 The mentor partnership is a means to explore options and understand more about working as a research student at the University of York.

 We welcome applications at any time from those who are able to fund their own studies.
-Please see projects listed below.
-Most YBRI members are happy to work with those who can fund their own research to agree a project.
+You can start the programme on either 1 October or 1 January.
+Please see the projects currently open for applications listed below.
 Our YBRI academics list provides details of the research interests of all members.